IndependentImpact/IndependentImpactHederaAfrica2025/README.md

 - A bounty creator locks funds and defines the task and agent reputation requirements.

-- Eligible agents (i.e., those meeting reputation criteria) can fulfill the task to receive payment.
+- Eligible agents (i.e., those meeting reputation criteria) can fulfil the task to receive payment.

 - Bounties can incentivise many different actions, such as data collection, information validation, or indicator creation.